Big Banana (song): Reception

-The song is met with mixed reviews.
+The song was met with mixed reviews from music critics.
 David from Feed Limmy stated he could only find one average song on the When the Lights Go Out EP, this being "Big Banana", calling the other songs "rubbish".
 "Big Banana" debuted at number 33 on the US Hot Dance Club Songs chart dated 15 December 2012, and peaked at number one in the issue dated 19 January 2013.
 In Australia, the track debuted on the ARIA Singles Chart at number 72 in the week of 4 March 2013 and moved up to number 38 the following week.
 It peaked at number 18 on 8 April 2013.
 "Big Banana" also entered the ARIA Dance Singles Chart at number 16 on 4 March 2013, and peaked at number two on 22 April 2013.
 It was certified platinum by the Australian Recording Industry Association (ARIA) for sales of 70,000 copies.
 One analyst described the song as promoting the objectification of men with macrophallism.